Philip Bosco

 Philip Michael Bosco (September 26, 1930 – December 3, 2018) was an American actor.
-He was known for his Tony Award-winning performance as Saunders in the 1989 Broadway production of Lend Me a Tenor, and for his starring role in the 2007 film The Savages.
+He was known for his Tony Award-winning performance as Saunders in the 1989 Broadway production of Lend Me a Tenor and for his starring role in the 2007 film The Savages.
 Bosco won a Daytime Emmy Award in 1988.

+Life and career

-Early life
+Early years

 Philip Michael Bosco was born in Jersey City, New Jersey, on September 26, 1930, to Margaret Raymond (née Thek), a policewoman, and Philip Lupo Bosco, a carnival worker.
 His father was of Italian descent and his mother was of German descent.
 Bosco attended St. Peter's Preparatory School in Jersey City, and later studied drama at Catholic University of America, where he had notable success in the title role of William Shakespeare's Richard III.